desiby/stelligent-u/03-iam/README.md

 _Is it possible to limit uploads of objects with a specific prefix (e.g. starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_
+>Not possible
+>This can be accomplished by inserting a condition in the role policy.

 #### Task: Limiting Uploads

 Research and review the best method to limit uploads with a specific prefix to an S3 bucket.
+>Insert a condition in the role policy or append the prefix to the Arn or the bucket with the action of Allow

 ## Further Reading